dmikushin/refactorial/README.md

-### Under Heavy Construction

-Non-exclusive list of changes:
- - Make building on Win32 and Linux work (maybe make an effort to support OS X)
- - Remove dependencies that can be satisified by LLVM's libs (pcre, boost, yaml-cpp)
- - Allow renaming types without changing the definition (for example, when upgrading between versions of a dependency)
- - And more

-Note that the README is in a very outdated state and will be updated in the future.

-### Blocking Issues

- - The _result field initialization in the Example constructor is not changed.
- - QValueList<QVariant> in the iterator loop is not changed.

 # Refactorial

 Refactorial is a Clang-based refactoring tool for C, C++, Objective-C, and Objective-C++.
 It has a number of nice properties: